 • Wash and dry produce. • Halve, peel, and dice onion.
 Mince cilantro.
 Peel and mince or grate garlic.
 Zest and halve lemon.
 Mince jalapeño, removing ribs and seeds for less heat.
 Trim and halve zucchini lengthwise; cut crosswise into ½-inch-thick half-moons.
 Drain and rinse chickpeas.

 • Heat a drizzle of oil in a small pot over medium-high heat.
-Add ¼ of the onion; cook, stirring, until just softened, 2-3 minutes. • Stir in rice, ¾ cup water (1½ cups for 4 servings), half the stock concentrates (you’ll use the rest later), and a pinch of salt.
+Add ¼ of the onion; cook, stirring, until just softened, 2-3 minutes. • Stir in rice, ¾ cup water (1½ cups for 4 servings), one of the stock concentrates (two for 4), and a pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

 • While rice cooks, in a small bowl, combine cilantro, 2 TBSP olive oil (3 TBSP for 4 servings), a pinch of garlic, salt, and pepper.
 Add lemon juice to taste and as much jalapeño as you like.
 Taste and add more garlic if desired. • In a separate small bowl, combine sour cream, a pinch of salt, and as much lemon zest as you like.
 Add water 1 tsp at a time until mixture reaches a drizzling consistency.

 • Heat a large drizzle of oil in a large pan over medium-high heat.
-Add remaining onion and zucchini.
+Add zucchini and remaining onion.
 Cook, stirring, until softened and lightly browned, 5-7 minutes (7-10 minutes for 4 servings). • Add Tunisian Spice, remaining garlic, and a big pinch of salt.
 Cook, stirring, until fragrant, 1-2 minutes.

-• Pour 1⁄3 cup water (2⁄3 cup for 4 servings) and remaining stock concentrates into pan. • Stir in chickpeas and bring to a low simmer.
+• Add 1⁄3 cup water (²⁄3 cup for 4 servings) and remaining stock concentrate to pan. • Stir in chickpeas and bring tagine to a low simmer.
 Cook until liquid has slightly reduced, 1-2 minutes. • Reduce heat to low; stir in 1 TBSP butter (2 TBSP for 4) until melted.
 Season with salt and pepper.